 Helping Seniors Protect Against Skin Cancer

 While many people focus on making sure that young kids are wearing sunscreen, it is just as important to help make certain that seniors are protected as well.
-Skin cancer caused by excessive sun exposure, is the most common form of cancer in the United States and while it is treatable, surviving this type of cancer hinges on catching the disease early.
-Seniors tend to be as risk because they have lower defenses against skin cancer, weaker immune system and because their skin tends to be thinner and more fragile as they age.
+Skin cancer caused by excessive sun exposure is the most common form of cancer in the United States.
+Most types of skin cancer can be managed with topical medications or by excision.
+Melanoma, while it is treatable, surviving this type of cancer hinges on catching the disease early.
+Seniors tend to be at risk because they have lower defenses against skin cancer, weaker immune systems and because their skin tends to be thinner and more fragile as they age.
 Senior men are also more likely to develop this disease rather than senior women.

 If you are helping look after a senior loved one, this summer you will want to focus on helping them prevent or delay the development of skin cancer.
-The first and most important step of course is to try to help limit your loved one’s exposure to UV rays.
-When seniors do need to go out in the sun they need to take protective measures including covering their bodies with loose, yet comfortable covering clothing and wearing plenty of sunscreen.
+The first and most important step, of course, is to try to help limit your loved one’s exposure to UV rays.
+When seniors do need to go out in the sun they need to take protective measures including covering their bodies with loose, yet comfortable covering clothing, hats, and wearing plenty of sunscreen.

 Here are some other tips to help keep seniors safe: